bd395/CHEME-5440-7770-S20/problem_sets/PS3/README.md

 The solver returns the ``objective_value`` and ``flux_array`` arguments which are the the Urea flux and the optimal flux distribution, respectively.

-The optimal flux that calculated is approximately: 1.24 mmol/gDW-hr.
+The optimal flux calculated is approximately: 1.24 mmol/gDW-hr.
 This solution is printed when the ``Solve.jl`` script is executed.

 ### Requirements